McVicar (film): Cast

+Release

+The film had its premiere at the Rialto cinema in Leicester Square in London on 27 August 1980.
+It also opened the following day in three other London cinemas and grossed £29,133 in its opening week, placing second in London.

 Soundtrack

 The film's soundtrack, a Roger Daltrey solo album, was released as McVicar and featured contributions by the other three extant members of The Who, Pete Townshend, John Entwistle and Kenney Jones, along with other musicians.
 The music was conducted by Jeff Wayne.
 The songs are: